-Written proof of claim satisfactory to the Board of Trustees must be given to Allied Fund Administrators LLC within 90 days after the date of the event for which the claim is made, or as soon thereafter as is reasonably possible.
-In any case, the proof required must be sent to Allied Fund Administrators LLC or the Board of Trustees no later than 12 months following the date of service.
+Written proof of claim satisfactory to the Board of Trustees must be given to the Administration Office within 90 days after the date of the event for which the claim is made, or as soon thereafter as is reasonably possible.
+In any case, the proof required must be sent to the Administration Office or the Board of Trustees no later than 12 months following the date of service.
 Any claim submitted more than 12 months after the date of service will be denied.